Unfortunately I am unable to travel far from Chingford. I would like to know the understand why all Chingford lawyers are not on all bank panels?

-We are getting a further advance on our home loan from Virgin Money as we want to conduct renovations to our house in Chingford.
-Do we need to choose a local Chingford solicitor on the Virgin Money conveyancing panel to deal with the legals?
+We are getting a further advance on our home loan from Kent Reliance as we wish to conduct renovations to our home in Chingford.
+Do we need to choose a nearby Chingford solicitor on the Kent Reliance conveyancing panel to handle the paperwork?

-Virgin Money don't usually require firms on their conveyancing panel to deal with such a matter.
-If they do require any legal work then you would need to ensure that such a lawyer was on the Virgin Money conveyancing panel.
+Kent Reliance do not ordinarily instruct firms on their conveyancing panel to deal with the formalities.
+If they do require any legal work then you would need to ensure that such a lawyer was on the Kent Reliance list.

 My sealed bid on a detached house in Chingford has been accepted, but there is a chain.
 The owners have put an offer on somewhere, but it’s not yet agreed to, and have viewings of other properties booked.
 I have instructed a high street conveyancing solicitor in Chingford.
 What do I do now?
 At what point do I apply for the mortgage with Santander?

 It is understandable to have concerns where there is a chain as you are unlikely to want to be too out of pocket too early (mortgage application is in the region of £1k, then valuation, Chingford conveyancing search charges, etc).
 First, you should ensure that your conveyancing practitioner is on the Santander approved list.
 As to the subsequent phase this very much depends on the specifics of your case, desire for the property and on the state of the market.
 In a rising market many buyers will apply for a home loan with Santander and pay for the valuation and only if it was satisfactory would they request their conveyancing practitioner to proceed with the conveyancing in Chingford.

 I'm buying my first flat in Chingford with the aid of help to buy.
 The builders refused to reduce the amount so I negotiated £7000 of fixtures and fittings instead.
 The property agent suggested that I not inform my lawyer about the side-deal as it could adversely affect my loan with Bank of Scotland.
 Do I keep my lawyer in the dark?.